HouseTrip/housetrip.github.com/_posts/2014-02-19-continuous-deployment.md

 migration.
 This is where you have to be a little bit more clever about your solution.
 Normally you would manually handle this process, probably deploying at night (or whatever your low traffic period is) and take the site off for an arbitrary length of time.
-One good way to do it is to take a more incremental approach: write your code changes in a way that they support both database schemas, deploy(i.e. merge your code), run migration live, issue a PR to remove the fallback code.
+A good way to do it is to take a more incremental approach: write your code changes in a way that they support both database schemas, deploy(i.e. merge your code), run migration live, issue a PR to remove the fallback code.
 This migration may still lock your tables for longer than you can afford, in which case